Eddie Collins: College career

-Major league career
+Professional career

-Philadelphia Athletics
+Philadelphia Athletics (1906–1914)

-After spending all but 14 games of the 1907 season in the minor leagues, he played in 102 games in 1908 and by 1909 was a full-time player.
+After spending all but 14 games of the 1907 season in the minor leagues, Collins played in 102 games in 1908 and by 1909 was a full-time player.
 That season, he registered a .347 batting average and 67 steals.
-He would also be named the A's starting second baseman in 1909, a position he would play for the rest of his career, after seeing time at second, third, shortstop, and the outfield the previous two seasons.
-In 1910, Collins stole a career-high 81 bases, the first American League player to steal 80+ bases in a season, and played on the first of his six World Series championship teams.
+Collins was also named the A's starting second baseman in 1909, a position he played for the rest of his career, after seeing time at second, third, shortstop, and the outfield the previous two seasons.
+In 1910, Collins stole a career-high 81 bases, the first American League player to steal at least 80 bases in a season, and played on the first of his six World Series championship teams.

-Collins was renowned for his intelligence, confidence, batting prowess and speed.
-He is one of only five players to steal six bases in a game, and the only person to do so twice, with both occurrences happening within eleven days, on September 11 and September 22, 1912, respectively.
-He was part of the Athletics' "$100,000 infield" (and the highest-paid of the quartet) which propelled the team to four American League (AL) pennants and three World Series titles between 1910 and 1914.
+Collins ranks 11th in the major leagues for most hits of all time with 3,315, and seventh for most stolen bases of all time with 745.
+He is one of five players to steal six bases in a game, and the only person to do so twice, with both occurrences happening within eleven days, on September 11 and September 22, 1912, respectively.
+Collins was part of the Athletics' "$100,000 infield" (and the highest-paid of the quartet) which propelled the team to four American League (AL) pennants and three World Series titles between 1910 and 1914.
 He earned the league's Chalmers Award (early Most Valuable Player recognition) in 1914.

-In 1914, the newly formed Federal League disrupted major league contract stability by luring away established stars from the AL and NL with inflated salaries.
+In 1913, the Federal League formed as a direct competitor to the American League.
 To retain Collins, Athletics manager Connie Mack offered his second baseman the longest guaranteed contract (five years) that had ever been offered to a player.
 Collins declined, and after the 1914 season Mack sold Collins to the White Sox for $50,000, the highest price ever paid for a player up to that point and the first of only three times that a reigning MVP was sold or traded (the others being Alex Rodriguez in 2003 and Giancarlo Stanton in 2017, both to the New York Yankees).
 The Sox paid Collins $15,000 for 1915, making him the third highest paid player in the league, behind Ty Cobb and Tris Speaker.

-Chicago White Sox
+Chicago White Sox (1915–1926)

 In Chicago, Collins continued to post top-ten batting and stolen base numbers, and he helped the Sox capture pennants in 1917 and 1919.
 He was part of the notorious "Black Sox" team that threw the 1919 World Series to the Cincinnati Reds.
-However Collins was not accused of being part of the conspiracy and was considered to have played honestly, his low .226 batting average notwithstanding.
+Collins was not accused of being part of the conspiracy and was considered to have played honestly, his low .226 batting average notwithstanding.
+Years later, Collins would say he had no pity for the eight players who were banished because he said they knew what they were doing.